Imagery and Poetry for People Who are Blind

 You almost want to hug it.

-Sometimes the wind shapes them into forms that people imagine being various animals.
+Sometimes the wind shapes them into forms that people imagine being various animals or creatures.

 It’s almost like molding a ball of clay in random ways, and then seeing what it feels like.